ipinfo/sample-database/README.md

 - Breakdown of the API response
 - Helpful guides, resources, and articles

+## Field Types Across Formats

+Field types can differ depending on the database download format:

+- Parquet: fully typed, preserves booleans, numbers, and nulls.
+- CSV: untyped, all values are strings; empty fields represents nulls.
+- JSON: mostly untyped; numbers and booleans preserved when present, optional fields may be omitted.
+- MMDB: typed for most IP database products; booleans and numbers preserved, optional fields may be absent.

 # Summary of the Databases

 Please visit the individual database directories to learn more.
 The database schemas were generated in May 2024.